ebuks/Bluetoothhealthinformationtransfer/README.md

 # Bluetoothhealthinformationtransfer
-To allow Samsung Watch or Apple Watch to transmit data to a hospital
+To allow  Apple Watch to transmit data to a hospital or a hospital management system through bluetooth